 4.15.
-Fuel assemblies should be received, unpacked and inspected against established acceptance criteria, by trained and qualified personnel in accordance with approved procedures that include procedures for the identification of damaged fuel (see para.
+Fuel assemblies should be received, unpacked and inspected against established acceptance criteria by trained and qualified personnel in accordance with approved procedures that include procedures for the identification of damaged fuel (see para.
 7.81 of SSR-3 [1]).
-The receipt and unpacking of fresh fuel should take place in an area that is designed for fuel handling.
+The receipt and unpacking of fresh fuel should take place in an area designed for fuel handling.
 An inspection programme for fresh fuel should be established to check the external appearance of fuel assemblies and to check for any damage sustained during transport.
-Inspection of fuel assemblies should include the comparison of specified parameters (such as dimensions) that might have been affected by transport or handling since the supplier's final inspection with those in the fuel history dockets provided by the supplier.
+Inspection of fuel assemblies should include the comparison of specified parameters (e.g. dimensions) that might have been affected by transport or handling since the supplier's final inspection against those recorded in the fuel history dockets provided by the supplier.
 The fuel assembly identification number should be verified, and related documentation should be checked to confirm that the nuclear fuel received corresponds to what was ordered and conforms to design requirements (see para.
 3.45).

 4.16.
-The procedures for the identification of and dealing with damaged or failed fuel should be reviewed if fuel assemblies of a new design are procured.
+The procedures for identifying and dealing with damaged or failed fuel should be reviewed if fuel assemblies of a new design are procured.
 Acceptance criteria for assessing damaged fuel should be prepared.
 A record should be made of any damage accepted by the examiner.
 Rejected fuel assemblies should be treated as non-conforming in accordance with the management system.
-The root causes of any failure is required to be investigated and corrective measures taken to avoid a recurrence: see para.
-7.80 (b) of SSR-3 [1].
+The root causes of any failure are required to be investigated and corrective measures taken to prevent recurrence (see para.
+7.80(b) of SSR-3 [1]).